samolukadjo/wungle-text-for-tumblr/README.md

 ## Contribution

-If you have any problems or suggestions please create an issue and if you have any improvements to the code fork this repo and make a pull request.
+If you have any problems or suggestions please create an issue and if you have any improvements to the code fork this repo and make a pull request to **the dev branch**.